 Meadow voles live in dense grasslands and thin forests in the northern part of North America (except for the most intense polar regions).
 They are an excellent swimmer and very good at digging holes.

 The lifespan of the meadow vole ranges from 2 to 16 months.
-Some people consider them a pest because they cause great damage to plants.
+Some people consider them a pest because they cause significant damage to plants.

 They also carry similar diseases to other rodents.